Graduate Assistant Positions

 What is the compensation?

-Tuition, health insurance, a single room, and a minimal meal plan (625 flex points [dollars] per semester).
-Tuition for up to 10 semester hours per term (fall and spring) are covered for the year you serve in the assistantship.
+Tuition, health insurance, a single room, and a flex meal plan.
+Tuition for up to 20 semester hours per year (beginning fall term through spring term) are covered for the year you serve in the assistantship.

 Am I required to accept the offer of free campus housing?

 No, you can choose to live off campus at your own expense, unless you are in the Housing/Campus Living assistantship, in which case you are required to live on campus.
-This assistantship comes with a 2-bedroom apartment (instead of a single), so could be appropriate if you have a family living with you (the apartment is located directly below student apartments, however, so anyone planning on living with children should plan accordingly).
-Individuals in this assistantship also qualify for a full meal plan (instead of the 625-point flex plan).
+This assistantship comes with a 2-bedroom apartment (instead of a single), so could be appropriate if you have a family living with you (the apartment is located directly below student apartments, so anyone planning on living with children should plan accordingly).
+Individuals in this assistantship also qualify for a full meal plan.